“Knowing which creators will hold viewers’ attention across multiple videos is an opportunity to win big with binge viewership.”

 From there, Portal A used Tubular’s “Audience Also Watches” feature to identify two creators whose fan bases shared affinities and would be most likely to click through to watch both creators’ videos.
 The studio knew this approach would promote lean-forward viewing, longer watch time, and make the messaging significantly more effective.

-Overall, the content produced by Portal A included 13 total videos across YouTube, Twitter, and Instagram, generating millions of organic views and 100K social engagements.
+Overall, the content produced by Portal A included 13 total videos across major social platforms, generating millions of organic views and 100K social engagements.
 It also recorded more than 250K viewers directly clicked through to watch both videos, and the average ‘Like’ ratio of the videos was 97%, speaking to how much the branded content resonated with the audience.